Annone the Elephant

 The Cantino Planisphere

-May 22, 2012 § Leave a comment
+May 22, 2012 10:16 am

 The Cantino Planisphere is a world map compiled by Portuguese explorers and cartographers detailing discoveries made and routes used in the late 15th and early 16th century.
 An Italian horse trader in Lisbon, Alberto Cantino, working secretly as an agent of the Duke of Ferrara, had a copy of the map made and smuggled out of Portugal in 1502, when such maps were heavily guarded state secrets.
 Among its many details is a depiction of the West coast of India, including Goa, Calicut and Cochin.